artefactual-labs/archivematica-acceptance-tests/README.rst

 necessary separate step.
 The tests use Selenium_ to launch a browser in order to interact with Archivematica's web GUI.
 (They also make vanilla requests to AM's API using Python's Requests_ library).
-They have been run successfully with Firefox and Chrome, and in CI scenarios using Thightvnc_ .
+They have been run successfully with Firefox and Chrome, and in CI scenarios using TightVNC_ .

 Using Gherkin to express tests makes them quite readable to non-programmers.
 Consider the following snippet from the premis-events.feature file::